-North Carolina has a maximum class size of 18 for 4-year-olds and requires a staff-child ratio of 1:9.
-Lead teachers must have a bachelor's degree and a Birth-through-Kindergarten License.
+North Carolina has a maximum class size of 18 four-year-olds and requires a staff-child ratio of 1:9.
+Lead teachers must have a bachelor degree and a birth-through-kindergarten license.
 Classroom staff are required to use approved curricula and formative assessments that are aligned with the state's early learning standards.
 Staff conduct ongoing formative assessments to gather information about each child's growth and skill development, as well as to inform instruction.
-All formative assessments used by the NC Pre-K Program must be approved by the NC Child Care Commission, based on the assessment tool's ability to collect information on children's behaviors, development, skills, knowledge, strengths, needs, and interests across all domains of development.